 Because having a sound stock-picking strategy is key to your investment success.

-Most of us think that if we want high return, we have to be willing to take high risk.
+Most of us think that if we want a high return, we have to be willing to take high risks.

-For example, penny stocks is a typical high risk high reward investment.
+For example, penny stocks are a typical high-risk high-reward investment.
 Its daily price fluctuation is much higher than other stocks.

 So, it’s possible for you to turn your $10,000 investment into $15,000 in one single day.